 No age limit.

-After the pre-selection by the examination board you will receive an invitation by email for the entrance examination.
+After the pre-selection by the examination board you will receive an invitation by email for the admission exams (Date TBA).

 If the entrance examination is not passed once it can be repeated at earliest one year later.